nainag18/Data/README.md

 # Part 4.
 AB Testing

 Check **abtesting.ipynb** for recommendations

+This script calculates ARPI_D1 and Day 1 retention rates for control and test groups in an A/B test, then performs statistical tests to de check for significant differences.
+It computes effect sizes and power to evaluate if the sample size is adequate.
+Also, it summarizes the test results and gives rollout recommendations based on significance and power thresholds.

 Explanation:
 - Calculates ARPI_D1 and D1 Retention rates for both groups.